KishoreKammela/JobBoardly/docs/employer-features.md

   - _Note_: Disabled if the company account is 'suspended' or 'deleted', or if the specific job is 'suspended'.
 - **Dynamic Candidate Detail Pages (`/employer/candidates/[candidateId]`)**:
   - View comprehensive profiles of job seekers who have applied or are found via search.
-  - Includes their skills, experience, education, languages, preferences, and resume summary.
+  - Includes their skills, experience, education, languages, preferences (including `noticePeriod`), and resume summary.
   - Download a PDF version of the candidate's profile (if they've enabled it and their profile is viewable).

 ### 2.5.
 Candidate Sourcing